kreuzwerker/terraform-provider-docker/README.md

 The Terraform Docker Provider is the work of many of contributors.
 We appreciate your help!

 To contribute, please read the contribution guidelines: [Contributing to Terraform - Docker Provider](CONTRIBUTING.md)

+## License

+The Terraform Provider Docker is available to everyone under the terms of the Mozilla Public License Version 2.0.
+[Take a look the LICENSE file](LICENSE).